HackYourFuture/databases/Week3/README.md

 EXECUTE example USING @id
 ```

+When writing an application you should always use prepared statements if user input is (potentially) part of the query.

 To increase your understanding check the following materials:
 * [What is SQL injection?](https://www.youtube.com/watch?v=ciNHn38EyRc)
 * [Prepared statements](https://www.databasejournal.com/features/mysql/a-guide-to-mysql-prepared-statements-and-parameterized-queries.html)

 ## 4. NoSQL - Mongo